The Heritage Story

 HSFGR recognizes the Heritage Silky Fainting Goat as a silky-coated variation developed from long-haired Landrace Myotonic lines, with myotonia and Myotonic heritage remaining central to identity, function, and temperament.
 Long hair has existed within some Landrace Myotonic populations, and HSFGR preserves and prioritizes that heritage expression within a clearly Myotonic foundation.

-HSFGR also acknowledges that some early silky lines historically included limited Nigerian Dwarf influence alongside a Landrace Myotonic foundation.
-HSFGR treats this as part of the breed’s development in certain herds, but not as a defining identity or ongoing direction of the registry.
+HSFGR also acknowledges that some early developed silky lines historically included limited Nigerian Dwarf influence alongside a Landrace Myotonic foundation.
+HSFGR recognizes this as part of breed development in certain herds, but not as the defining identity or ongoing direction of the registry.
 HSFGR does not define the Heritage Silky Fainting Goat as a simple cross-breed formula.
-Instead, we preserve a consistent type through selection and stewardship, grounded in Myotonic heritage.
+Instead, we preserve a consistent type through selection and stewardship grounded in Myotonic heritage.

 HSFGR preserves and prioritizes: